 - Garnet Sand: Garnet is a common mineral in the sand but sometimes it forms the majority of it.

 - Olivine Sand: This type of sand is very unstable.
-And it is mainly use for steel casting sectors.
-But, it is common sand mineral in some area and sometimes makes up major part of the sand.
+And it is mainly used for steel casting sectors.
+But, it is a common sand mineral in some area and sometimes makes up a major part of the sand.

 - Volcanic Sand: Volcanically affected regions have their own type of dark-colored sand with a different type of characteristics.
 And sometimes coal is found in that.

-- Sands with Hematitic Pigment: Hematite is the mineral that provide reddish pigment and sandstone.
+- Sands with Hematitic Pigment: Hematite is the mineral that provides reddish pigment and sandstone.

 - Continental Sand: This sand is common whole over the world for the formation of various structures.

-- Quartz Sand: : Quartz is same as silicon sand.
+- Quartz Sand: Quartz is the same as silicon sand.
 Mainly quartz or silicon-dioxide is the main element to form this sand.

 Depending on the particle grain size, the sand is divided into four classes:

 - Very coarse

 - Fine Sand: All the sand particles should pass through No. 16 sieve.
 This is usually used in plastering works.